s5tf-team/datasets/docs/installation.md

 .package(url: "https://github.com/s5tf-team/datasets", .branch("master"))
 ```

-Then add `"S5TF"` as a dependency to a target:
+Then add `"Datasets"` as a dependency to a target:

 ```swift
 dependencies: ["Datasets"]